FileWave Anywhere Help Menus

 How

-- Select your txt/csv file and move to Map Fields
+- Select your TXT or CSV file and continue to Map Fields.

-- In Map Fields, match the fields you want to import to FileWave fields
+- In Map Fields, match the columns from your file to FileWave fields.

 Import File tool

-This window will allow us to import a large amount of data from a CSV source.
+The Import File tool imports a large amount of data from a CSV or TXT source.

 How

-- Create a CSV/TXT with a header row, followed by a row for each device
+- Create a CSV or TXT file with a header row followed by one row for each device.

 "Serial Number","OS Type","Device Name",comment,location,asset_tag